 How We Handle Appointments, Walk-ins, Late Arrivals, and No-Shows

 At the FUUD Pantry in Lenexa, we offer a shopping-style experience for our clients.
 In order to manage stock, we require appointments.
-Appointment slots are available one week in advance on our scheduling platform and they fill up fast.

 If you have an appointment and are more than 15 minutes late, you will be considered a no-show.
+You may take a pre-packed bag of food.

-What should I do if I Need to Cancel?
+What should I do if I need to cancel?

 If you know you can’t make your appointment, please try to cancel before noon on Tuesday.
 Use the link you received via Text or Email to cancel.
 This allows another shopper to get an appointment and is greatly appreciated.